 It was open for people to join from 2016 to 2017, and several articles have been published in medical journals.

 More about this trial

-When you have cancer, you might have problems related to both the cancer and its treatment.
+When you have cancer, you may have problems related to the cancer or its treatment.
 This can impact on your personal wellbeing.

 - reduce the amount of stress

 - improve the

 Researchers in this study wanted to find out if singing in a choir can improve the wellbeing of people with cancer, or those who have been affected by cancer.

 Summary of results

 The research team found that singing in a choir could help improve the mental health of people with cancer or those affected by cancer.

 - had been diagnosed with cancer